 High school 10th-12th grader, college student, or non-traditional student / U.S. citizen or legal resident / plan to attend an accredited school

-The Dr Pepper Tuition Giveaway is an exciting contest in which Dr Pepper is giving away over $1,000,000 in college scholarships for the 2015 school year!
-Prizes range from $5,000 to $100,000 in tuition payments.
+The Dr Pepper Tuition Giveaway is an exciting contest in which Dr Pepper is giving away over $2,000,000 in college scholarships for the current school year!
+Prizes range from $5,000 to $125,000 in tuition payments.
 One of the neatest features of Dr. Pepper's scholarship is that your award can be used toward future college tuition AND to pay off previously incurred student loans -- students with college loan debt should definitely pursue this syrupy sweet opportunity!

-To enter for your chance to win the 2014 - 2015 Dr. Pepper Tuition Giveaway, simply visit the application link below and tell Dr. Pepper your One-of-a-Kind Goal.
-You can even nominate your friends!
-You and your peers will vote on the winners and track votes in real-time on their nifty leader board.
+To enter for your chance to win the Dr. Pepper Tuition Giveaway, simply visit the link below and tell Dr. Pepper your One-of-a-Kind Goal.
+You can even nominate your friends for this award!
+You and your peers will vote on the winners and track votes in real-time on their leader board.
 Once you reach 50 votes you will be asked to submit a video for the final leg of the contest.
-Best of luck!
+Good luck!